johnarumemi/datascience-notebook/README.md

 The compose files uses the following environment variable(s),
 <br>

++ JLAB_HOST_PORT : Host port to access the jupyter lab notebook.
+Default is 8889.

 + NOTEBOOKS_DATA : This is the path to the local machines directory that stores our jupyter notebooks. <br>
 		               This will be mounted to /home/jovyan/work within the containera